Back to Portfolio

 A full-featured web-based grocery ordering platform designed to bridge the gap between consumers and retail inventory.
 It enables customers to browse catalogs, manage a shopping cart, and securely check out, while providing dedicated dashboards for administrators, support agents, and delivery personnel to manage operations, orders, and customer queries efficiently.

-Grocery Dashboard Preview
+Dashboard Preview

-Built With a Robust Stack
+Built With a Practical Stack

 Frontend